iOS Binding Obfuscation, Anti-Reversing in iOS Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Add Binding Obfuscation on iOS apps using Appdome
+How to Implement Add Binding Obfuscation in iOS Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending iOS Apps that Add Binding Obfuscation without an SDK or gateway: